What is an invoice? A complete guide to invoicing

 How to choose the right payment terms for invoices

-Payment terms on invoices specify when and how customers are expected to pay.
+Payment terms specify when and how customers are expected to make invoice payments.
 These terms help businesses manage cash flow and set clear expectations with customers.

 Here are five common payment terms and when to use them: